gracelang/language/website/tutorial/control/for.md

 For indexes in a list, you might use `i` or `ix`, and so on.
 I often use the name `each` if no better name suggests itself.

-Of course, to make this example runnable, you have to replace `‹statements›` by the Grace statements that you want to execute repeatedly.
+Of course, to make this example runnable, you have to replace `«statements»` by the Grace statements that you want to execute repeatedly.
 These statements make up what is called the “body” of the for loop, and they will normally mention the loop variable — if they don't you might not want to use a for loop!